-Awareness Of The Safe Surrender Baby Law
+Awareness of The Safe Surrender Baby Law

-While it has been somewhat difficult to obtain straightforward demographic information on the mothers who safely surrendered and abandoned their children between 2002 and 2016, it has been nearly impossible to obtain information regarding mothers' awareness of SSBL.
-How did those who surrendered their infants become aware of the Law?
-Were mothers who abandoned their infants aware of the Law and, if so, why did they fail to take advantage of the Law?
-What are the barriers preventing women from safely surrendering their children rather than abandoning them in an unsafe manner?
+While it has been somewhat difficult to obtain straightforward demographic information on the mothers who safely surrendered and abandoned their children between 2002 and 2017, it has been nearly impossible to obtain information regarding mothers' awareness of SSBL.
+We continue to ask ourselves, how did those who safely surrendered their infants become aware of the Law?
+Conversely, were mothers who abandoned their infants not aware of the SSBL or did they know about the law but still had reasons why they chose to abandon their infant as opposed to surrendering?
+What were their reasons for not making effective use of the law?
+What are the barriers preventing women from safely surrendering their children rather than abandoning them?